wieserd/cli-search-for-arXiv/README.md

 *   **Enhanced Visuals:** Features a custom, colored ASCII art arXiv logo at startup and animated loading indicators during API calls, powered by the `rich` library.
 *   **Paper Search:** Search arXiv by keywords with optional date range filtering.
 *   **"I'm Feeling Lucky" Option:** Discover random papers with a single command.
+*   **Expand Functionality:** Dive deeper into a paper by expanding on it to find related articles based on its keywords.
+This creates a new search context for exploration.
 *   **Personal Library:** Build and manage a local collection of papers.
     *   Add papers from search results.
     *   View saved papers.